SciBorgs/SciGuides/BasicArmBot.md

       double startingAngleRads)
 ```

-(might just include the ArmConstants file in the template)
+[comment]: # (might just include the ArmConstants file in the template)

-They need physical information to be able to accurately simulate your system, and we obviously don't have a real robot.
+They need a plethora of physical information to be able to accurately simulate your system, and we obviously don't have a real robot.
+All this information will also require a lot of organization.

-All this information also requires lots of organization.
-In `ArmConstants`, you may copy-paste these relevant predetermined constants in:
+For your convenience, you may copy-paste these relevant predetermined constants into `ArmConstants`:

 ```java
     import static edu.wpi.first.units.Units.*;